aseprite/docs/preferences.md

   [zoom](zoom.md) from the center of the sprite editor instead zooming from the mouse position when the mouse wheel is used.
-* **Zoom from center with keys**: Zoom from the center of the sprite instead of the mouse position when we use the keys [to zoom](zoom.md) <kbd>1</kbd>, <kbd>2</kbd>, <kbd>3</kbd>, etc.
+* **Zoom from center with keys**: Zoom from the center of the sprite instead of the mouse position when you use the keys [to zoom](zoom.md) <kbd>1</kbd>, <kbd>2</kbd>, <kbd>3</kbd>, etc.
 * **Show scroll-bars in sprite editor**: Uncheck this to hide the scroll bars on all sprite editors.